-Audiovisual material relating to each of the six blocks is presented online.
-This material includes theatre and storytelling performances, interviews with children, authors and publishers, mini-lectures and discussions.
+The audiovisual materials relating to each of the six blocks are presented online.
+The materials include theatre and storytelling performances, interviews with children, authors and publishers, mini-lectures and discussions.
 In addition, the interactive activities provide an introduction to literary, stylistic and multimodal analysis of children’s literature, to support your work on the set texts.

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.

 Children’s literature is an interdisciplinary module primarily designed for students who have studied English, literature or childhood studies at OU level 2.
 Worlds of English (U214) (or the discontinued U211), Reading and studying literature (A230), and Childhood (E212) are all excellent preparation for this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.